About the Program

 |Withdrawal after April 30||No money will be refunded|

-March 2nd– Application Due (spaces are available on a first come, first serve basis and students are encouraged to apply early)
+- March 2nd– Application deadline (spaces are available on first come, first serve basis and students are strongly encouraged to apply early)

-May 13th– There is an all-day*Mandatory* student orientation in Macon at Middle Georgia State College.
+- May 12th– There is an all-day*Mandatory* student orientation in Macon at the Middle Georgia State College Campus.
 This meeting starts at 9am and is over at 4pm.
 Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to your home institution as your final grade.